wumm-project/wumm-project.github.io/SIM.md

 title: SIM
 ---

-# Towards an ERASMUS+ Knowledge Alliance "Systematic Innovation Methodologies" (SIM)
+# Application for an ERASMUS+ Knowledge Alliance "Systematic Innovation Methodologies" (SIM)

 ## The proposal was successfully submitted on 25 Febr 2020.